groue/SortedDifference/README.md

 SortedDifference comes with a general initializer, and two convenience initializers.

+All initializers share a common set of preconditions:

+1. Both left and right sequences must be sorted by identifier.
+2. Left and right sequences must not contain two elements that share a common identifier.

+Those preconditions are not checked.
+If they are not honored, the behavior of SortedDifference is undefined.

 The general initializer is the less constrained: it lets you provide closures that return identifiers of both left and right elements:

 ```swift